 Pre-Kindergarten and Kindergarten

-The goal of education in Park’s Pre-Kindergarten and Kindergarten program is to stimulate the healthy growth of each child’s intellectual, social, physical, emotional, and ethical powers.
+The goal of education in Pre-Kindergarten (Pre-K) and Kindergarten (K) is to stimulate the healthy growth of each childā€™s intellectual, social, physical, emotional, and ethical powers.

-At Park, our Pre-Kindergarten is followed by a traditional Kindergarten experience that precedes first grade.
-Pre-Kindergarten (Pre-K) is a time for children to experience the joys of learning in the classroom, on the playground, and beyond.
-Park’s beautiful campus is a place for young children to investigate life cycles of creatures large and small while using a variety of materials, resources, and tools.

-Pre-Kindergarten (Pre-K) is a time for children to experience the joys of learning in the classroom, on the playground, and beyond.
-Park’s beautiful campus is a place for young children to investigate life cycles of creatures large and small while using a variety of materials, resources, and tools.
+Pre-Kindergarten is a time for children to experience the joys of learning in the classroom, on the playground, and beyond.
+Parkā€™s beautiful campus is a place for young children to investigate life cycles of creatures large and small while using a variety of materials, resources, and tools.
 Pre-Kindergarten curriculum introduces children to the organization and routines of school.
-As the youngest children in the school take on their role as students, academic skills are introduced in a nurturing, caring environment.
-Building on the Pre-Kindergarten foundation, Kindergarten (K) students begin to focus on the skills that will be needed to tackle the rigors of first grade.
-Opportunities and expectations for reading, writing, mathematics, and science are incorporated into play and work.
+As the youngest children in the school take on their roles as students, academic skills are introduced in a nurturing, caring environment.

+Building on the Pre-Kindergarten foundation, Kindergarten students begin to focus on the skills that will be needed to tackle the rigors of first grade.
+Opportunities and expectations for reading, writing, mathematics, and science are incorporated into work and play.
 Offering unique, yet complementary Kindergarten years supports the range of skills and developmental needs of the youngest learners in the Park School community.

 Language Arts

 In Pre-Kindergarten and Kindergarten, children work on the academic skills necessary to become successful readers and writers.
-Park’s teachers build on children’s prior knowledge and abilities as they plan and facilitate authentic and intentional language arts experiences.
-The language arts program focuses on:
+Parkā€™s teachers build on childrenā€™s prior knowledge and abilities as they plan and facilitate authentic and intentional language arts experiences.
+The language arts program focuses on:Ā

 Listening